melowntech/vts-browser-cpp/README.md

 ## Features

-- Highly flexible -> almost all aspects can be changed through configuration or callbacks.
+- Highly flexible -> almost all aspects can be changed through configuration.
 - Rendering API independent -> the browser library, on its own, does not render anything.
   Instead, it just tells the application what to render.
   - A convenient OpenGL and OpenGL ES rendering library is also provided.